Could It Be I'm Falling in Love: Reception

+Record World called it a "beautiful smash r&b ballad which spins a guaranteed success" with "outstanding production by Thom Bell."
 Pitchfork named it the 184th best song of the 1970s, saying "every time lead vocalist Smith is offered the opportunity to go loud, he goes soft, letting Bell's dulcet accompaniments do the singing for him.
 The '70s yielded countless songs about falling in love, but few are as blissful as this."